 You can also see annual values for all 500 assets.

-• Assets are shown by all client's qualified assets, all client's personal assets, then total combined assets.
-Then the same for the spouse, jointly held assets, and children's assets.
+• Assets are shown by all client's qualified assets, all client's personal assets, and then total combined assets.
+Then the same information is displayed for the spouse, jointly held assets, and children's assets.

 • Everyone's assets, liabilities, and net worth are shown on an annual basis individually.
 Then everyone's combined accounts are summed up, and displayed together to show the family's total assets, liabilities, and net worth.